ibm-cloud-docs/containers/cs_cli_reference.md

   ```
   {: pre}

-### bx cs worker-update [-f] CLUSTER WORKER [WORKER] [--kube-version MAJOR.MINOR.PATCH] [--force-update]
+### bx cs worker-update [-f] CLUSTER WORKER [WORKER] [--force-update]
 {: #cs_worker_update}

+Update worker nodes to apply the latest security updates and patches to the operating system, and to update the Kubernetes version to match the version of the master node.
+You can update the master node Kubernetes version with the `bx cs cluster-update` [command](#cs_cluster_update).

-Update worker nodes to the latest Kubernetes version.
-Running `bx cs worker-update` can cause downtime for your apps and services.
+**Important**: Running `bx cs worker-update` can cause downtime for your apps and services.
 During the update, all pods are rescheduled onto other worker nodes and data is deleted if not stored outside the pod.
 To avoid downtime, [ensure that you have enough worker nodes to handle your workload while the selected worker nodes are updating](cs_cluster_update.html#worker_node).

 You might need to change your YAML files for deployments before updating.
 Review this [release note](cs_versions.html) for details.